-provide more insight on the relationship among mergers, acquisitions, and the performance of banks.
+ore insight on the relationship among mergers, acquisitions, and the performance of banks.
 The research will also be helpful for policy makers, strategy makers and implementers, Human Resource Management, bankers, researchers, and scholars in understanding more about mergers and acquisitions in the banking industry.
 This is why it was essential to study the effects that mergers and acquisitions have on financial performance of corporate organizations.